JerryZhao275/Waddle/items/report.md

    * The facade design pattern played a crucial role in our project, serving as the main architectural framework for our application.
 We organized all the Firebase-related logic into the database folder and accessed it through the viewmodel course, incorporating additional logic when necessary.
 This approach allowed us to present a simplified interface for a sophisticated subsystem that encompassed numerous interconnected elements.
 Given the complexity of our application, which involved multiple features and intricate logic for seamless integration, the facade design pattern greatly facilitated the overall development process.

-*[What other design decisions have you made which you feel are relevant?
-Feel free to separate these into their own subheadings.]*

-*[What design patterns did your team utilise?
-Where and why?]*

 **Grammar(s)**

 Production Rules: